 - Critical Studies in World Politics

-Students pursuing international relations as their primary field must take at least three additional courses from international relations faculty.
-Students pursuing international relations as a secondary field must take at least one additional course from international relations faculty.
+Students pursuing international relations as their primary field are expected to take at least three additional courses from international relations faculty.
+Students pursuing international relations as a secondary field are expected to take at least one additional course from international relations faculty.

 Comprehensive Exams in International Relations